ibrahimzdmr/VideoEmbeder/README.md

 # Overview
-Embeder is a API that helps embed videos into your site easily.
+Embeder is a API that helps put embed videos into your site easily.
 I tried to solve a problem from another API and later on I thought I should create an API for this job.

 ## Supporting Sites